As seen in:

 Technicalities aside, look up questions you can hear in the job interview.
 Like these, for example:

 - What is your greatest weakness?

 And because there are different interview styles, behavioral and situational interviews, prepare answer examples for each.

 The STAR technique will help you a great deal.
 It’s a strategy for building interview answers that shuts the door for the interviewer to dig deeper.

 Well—you just give them exactly what they need, meaning the context, your task, what you did to complete it, and the result.

-Find job interview questions and answers in our guide: Top Question And Answers To Practice Before The Job Interview In 2021
+Find job interview questions and answers in our guide: Top Question And Answers To Practice Before The Job Interview

 9. Take Notes